ricsanfre/pi-cluster/docs/_docs/longhorn.md

 longhorn (default)     driver.longhorn.io      Delete          Immediate              true                   3m27s
 ```

-Both Local-Path and longhor are defined as default storage classes:
+Both Local-Path and longhorn are defined as default storage classes:

 Remove Local path from default storage classes with the command: